lunes, 12 de noviembre de 2001

 The woman I love smiles at me,

-her gaze captivates and caresses me;
+her gaze captivates and caresses;

-and prefers to dream in her room
+preferring to imagine in her room

-that a song whispers in her ear
+that a song whispers in her ear.

-and my voice carries her to the sky
+My voice carries her to the sky,

-like a seagull that flies to my mouth
+like a seagull flying to my mouth,

-of her crazy fantasy.
+of her wild fantasy.

 (Pintura del artista español